 Dale B. Hanson Photography — Dale took most of the pictures of me on this site except.
 He's a world-class digital photographer and a good friend.
 Until he gets his website up feel free to drop me a line if you're in need of his services; I'll be happy to pass your info along.

-Nick Lethert & Liz Welch – making beautiful images together in South Minneapolis since 1980, as Moonhouse Design.
-Liz & Nick design websites (including this one), logos, CD booklets, and more.
+Nick Lethert & Liz Welch - making beautiful images together in South Minneapolis since 1980.
+Liz & Nick design websites (including this one), logos, and more.

 True Stone Coffee - I recently upped my coffee experience a notch when I discovered these guys.
 The highest quality beans roasted to perfection.
 Good folks who are in business for the right reasons.
 Yum!

-David Quinn — A wonderful funiture maker and artisan of the highest quality and a good friend.
+David Quinn — A wonderful furniture maker and artisan of the highest quality and a good friend.

 Apple Computer — These guys continue to make the coolest, hippest, neatest stuff out there.
 I don't know where I'd be without my computers and my iPod.
 Not to mention my phone.
 And they do it with such grace and elegance.
 Naturally, this website was made on a Mac.